chb/keycloak-auth-bch/README.md

 Go to your browser and type http://localhost:8081/swagger-ui.html

-Use the application properties according to your KeyCloak server configuration.
+Use the application properties according to your Keycloak server configuration.

 ## KeyCloak configuration

 - Create a realm for your project
 - Create a client in the realm
 	- Valid Redirect URIs: Put "http://localhost:9090/*"
+- Create a valid role
-- Create a valid role and a user changing the password
+- Create a new user, set a password

 ## Environment variables